 Democracy is yet another element in affecting economic growth.
 It informs not just the level and direction of many public international aid programs but also shapes standard programs of economic reform.
-Boko (2002), Collier (1999a, 1999b), Knack and Keefer (1995), and Deng and Lyons (1998) find evidence that democracy is associated with transparency and good governance.
+Boko (2002), Collier and Gunning (1999a, b), Knack and Keefer (1997, 1995), and Deng and Lyons (1998) find evidence that democracy is associated with transparency and good governance.
 However, the economic impact is less clear, as Barro (1997) argued in his review of the determinants of economic growth.
 Our view is that once risk is taken into consideration, the role of democracy is positive, but not as strong as other determinants, particularly economic freedom.

-Economic freedom in general, and property rights in particular, play a critical role in institutional governance.
-Acemoglu, Johnson and Robinson (2001), Ensminger (1997), Fafchamps (1996), Bruce (1994), Place and Hazell (1993), provide evidence of the impact of property rights on economic growth, drawing on the institutional framework put forth in Williamson (1998), and North (1991).
-What these studies do not measure, however, is how economic freedom, and such determinants as property rights reduce the level of risk, and in so doing, increase the level of per capita income.
-Indeed, it is precisely the absence of risk management institutions that lies at the center of such diverse critiques as those of Stiglitz (2003), and DeSoto (2000).
+Economic freedom, in general, and property rights, in particular, play a critical role in institutional governance.5 Acemoglu et al. (2001), Ensminger (1997), Fafchamps (1996), Bruce (1994), Place and Hazell (1993) provide evidence of the impact of property rights on economic growth, drawing on the institutional framework put forth in Williamson (1998, 1996) and North (1991).
+However, these studies do not measure how economic freedom and its determinants, such as property rights, reduce the level of risk and, in so doing, increase the level of per capita income.
+Indeed, it is precisely the absence of risk management institutions that lies at the center of such diverse critiques as those of Stiglitz (2003) and DeSoto (2000).